azalinux/realvnc-server-aarch64-opensuse/README.md

 I may produce a RPM binary at some point in the future however at this stage a manual install script will suffice.

-**Known Issues
+**Known Issues**

 Non Root users currently don't get added to the allowed User list in the RealVNC Server Options --  To use your normal linux login, this will need to be added into the RealVNC server config manually.

 You have 2 options to fix::

 RIGHT click on the VNC logo in the system tray and click Options.
-Then click Users & Permissions, and click Add to add your current linux user details.
+Then click Users & Permissions, then click Add to input your current linux user details.

 OR